Asilbeek1/mini-twitter-api/README.md

 ## API endpoints

 ### Public
+- `POST /api/v1/health` — check if the API is working (returns OK if everythihng is good)
 - `POST /api/v1/register` — create a new user
 - `POST /api/v1/login` — get access + refresh tokens